Josuto/monguito/README.md

 ### `saveAll`

-Persists the given list of entities by either inserting or updating them and returns the persisted entities.
+Persists the given list of entities by either inserting or updating them and returns the list of persisted entities.
 As with the `save` operation, `saveAll` inserts or updates each entity of the list based on the existence of the `id` field.

+In the event of any error, this operation rollbacks all its changes.
+In other words, it does not save any given entity, thus guaranteeing operation atomicity.

 ### `deleteAll`

-Deletes all the entities that match the MongoDB query specified within the `options` parameter.
+Deletes all the entities that match the MongoDB `filters` query specified within the `options` parameter.
 This operation returns the total amount of deleted entities.

+In the event of any error, this operation rollbacks all its changes.
+In other words, it does not delete any entity, thus guaranteeing operation atomicity.

 # Examples

-You may find an example of how to instantiate and use a repository that performs basic CRUD operations over instances of `Book` and its aforementioned subtypes under [`book.repository.test.ts`](test/book.repository.test.ts).
-You may also find an example on `monguito`'s transactional CRUD operations on [`book.transactional-repository.test.ts`](test/book.transactional-repository.test.ts).
+You may find an example of how to instantiate and use a repository that performs basic CRUD operations over instances of `Book` and its aforementioned subtypes at [`book.repository.test.ts`](test/book.repository.test.ts).
+You may also find an example on `monguito`'s transactional CRUD operations at [`book.transactional-repository.test.ts`](test/book.transactional-repository.test.ts).

 Moreover, if you are interested in knowing how to inject and use a custom repository in a NestJS application, visit [`nestjs-mongoose-book-manager`](examples/nestjs-mongoose-book-manager).
 But before jumping to that link, we